openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/llvm-toolchain-pl.md

 ## Summary of Timeline
 <!-- High level view of timeline, for example timeframe for each component -->
+Compiler development is an ongoing process, as the upstream project adopts new features, new language standards, bug fixes and optimizations.
+Overall the CORE-V project will mirror the upstream 6-monthly release cycle.

+Detailed timelines will be associated with specific Plan Approved (PA) proposals.

 ## Explanation of why OpenHW should do this project
 <!--- What is the impact of doing/not doing this project on the OpenHW ecosystem.
 Why is OpenHW best suited to do this project -->